Hrithik-Vashishtha/x_pay_assignment/README.md

-Absolutely!
-Here’s a comprehensive README file for your project:

 ---

 # User Registration & Profile Picture Storage System

-This Flask-based web application facilitates user registration and storage of profile pictures in either a local file system or a database.
+This Flask-based web application facilitates user registration and stores profile pictures in either a local file system or a database.
 The project consists of two versions (`app1.py` and `app2.py`) that handle user registration and profile picture storage differently.

 ## Features